myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I repeat this because my anger still needs a shape.
 In the middle of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md), when every living being is already struggling not to sink, someone still chose to drop a bomb.
 This is another fringe in theory.
 When the world was whole, they said war happened because people fought over land.
 Now there is no land, and war still found a way to float.
 >
 > [**Cap'n ROTY BROI (ID 547)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) gathered us and spoke honestly.
 He said he could lead in emergency.
 He could defend.
 He could think through panic.
 He could continue the journey to find [**The Melting Archipelago**](../../02-the-creations.../waivfves-1/37.-woman-of-russian/37.1.-absart-idsa-archipelago.md).
 But he was not prepared to lead us through a war born inside a disaster.
 He was a fighter, not a war strategist.
-He was a captain for survival, not for geopolitical madness.
+He was a Captain for survival, not for geopolitical madness.
 >
 > During the long discussion, the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) did not speak as one voice.
 That made me more afraid.
 Until that day, their mystery had always been in their sameness.
 Same name.
 Same body.
 Same face.
 Same sudden appearance among the waves of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 >